 Professional Practice Placement is central to enable learners direct experience of community and youth work settings.
 Learners are encouraged to integrate theory and practice; develop skills required for building relationships and trust; to become a reflective and reflexive practitioner to enhance personal awareness and develop inclusive and empowering practice.

-The Professional Practice Co-ordinator will liaise with learners to secure appropriate placements.
+The Professional Practice Co-ordinator will liaise with learners to secure appropriate placements throughout the programme.

 Telephone: +353 (0)94 904 3118